irtazaahmedqureshigroupdocs/GroupDocs.Annotation-for-.NET/Showcases/README.md

 # Showcases

-The GroupDocs.Annotation, users can seek the knowledge about implementation of the project and make the changes according to their needs.
-Also the users can enjoy the free scripts and skins of the Annotation front-ends for their own projects.
+In GroupDocs.Annotation 3.x the Front-End has been disintegrated from the API and it has become a UI-Less back end API.
+Therefore, the front-end has been published as open sourced sample project.
+The users can seek the knwoledge about implementation of the project and make the changes according to their needs/requirements.

 The list of the published front-ends has been written below:

 Directory | Description